 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Blue Apron and Home Chef are two meal delivery kit providers.
-Although they offer similar services, their plans vary — for example, Blue Apron offer a special meal plan for people with diabetes.
+Although they provides similar services, their plans vary — for example, Blue Apron offers a special meal plan for people with diabetes.

 This article compares Blue Apron and Home Chef to find out which meal kit offers the best variety, flexibility, and dietary options.

 Please note that no one at Medical News Today, including the writer, has tried these meal kits.
 All information is research-based and correct at the time of publication.

 Blue Apron and Home Chef work in similar ways.
 With their services, a person can: